Oshawa Long-Term Disability Lawyers

 - And more

 Unfortunately, it can be hard to get LTD benefits, even when eligible policyholders are able to provide medical evidence substantiating that their disabling medical condition makes it impossible to carry out the duties of their jobs.
-In fact, by looking at the number of disability claims denied by the Canada Pension Plan (CPP) each year, it can be presumed that more than 60% of LTD benefits claims are denied by Canadian insurers each year.
+Some claimants may also need to consider how private disability coverage interacts with other income supports, including Employment Insurance sickness benefits.

-If your claim for LTD benefits was denied by your insurance provider even though your medical condition makes it impossible for you to work, our Oshawa Long-Term disability lawyers may be able to help you.
-Our Long-Term disability lawyers serving Oshawa know the tactics often used by insurance companies to treat their policyholders unfairly and are passionate about helping members of the local community stand up for their rights.
+If your claim for LTD benefits was denied by your insurance provider even though your medical condition makes it impossible for you to work, our Oshawa long-term disability lawyers may be able to help you.
+We understand the tactics often used by insurance companies to treat their policyholders unfairly and are passionate about helping members of the local community stand up for their rights.

-To learn how our Oshawa Long-Term disability lawyers might be able to assist with your case, book a free initial consultation with Preszler Injury Lawyers by calling 1-800-JUSTICE or contacting us online.
+To learn how our Oshawa long-term disability lawyers might be able to assist with your case, book a free initial consultation with Preszler Injury Lawyers by calling 1-888-608-2111 or contacting us online.

 Receiving a denied claim for LTD benefits can be discouraging, frustrating, and legitimately frightening.
-Our Long-Term disability lawyers serving Oshawa are committed to helping the people we represent recover the compensation and fair treatment they are duly owed.
+Our long-term disability lawyers serving Oshawa are committed to helping the people we represent recover the compensation and fair treatment they may be due.

-Schedule a free initial consultation with our Oshawa Long-Term disability lawyers today and learn how Preszler Injury Lawyers may be able to assist you with your case.
+Schedule a free initial consultation with our Oshawa long-term disability lawyers today and learn how Preszler Injury Lawyers may be able to assist you with your case.
+Call 1-888-608-2111 to get started.

 Proudly Canadian